 any additional information as may be requested by a vote of the school committee or charter school board of the member district.

-Each appointed representative shall complete training approved by the Department, as outlined in 603 CMR 50.05.
+Each appointed representative shall complete training provided or approved by the Department, as outlined in 603 CMR 50.05.

 The appointed representative shall be an active and engaged voting member of the collaborative board of directors.
-The appointed representative shall attend scheduled meetings and fulfill all duties as may be required by the collaborative board of directors, 603 CMR 50 and the collaborative agreement.
-In accordance with 603 CMR 50.03(5)(b)(13), the collaborative agreement may impose consequencesfailure of an appointed representative to fulfill the responsibilities set forth in law and the provisions of the collaborative agreement.
+The appointed representative shall attend scheduled meetings and fulfill all duties as may be required by the collaborative board of directors, 603 CMR 50.00 and the collaborative agreement.
+In accordance with 603 CMR 50.03(5)(b)(5), the collaborative agreement may provide for the imposition of consequences for failure of an appointed representative to fulfill the responsibilities set forth in law and the provisions of the collaborative agreement.

+The appointed representative shall not delegate his/her powers or send a representative in his/her place as a voting member.

 Responsibilities of the Collaborative Board of Directors: